 After Choeung Ek, we toured Prison 21, the place where people were held before being taken to the killing fields.
 Prison S21 was one of just 196 prisons where Cambodians were imprisoned.
 Over 14,000 people went through this prison during the late 1970s.

-They didn’t allow photos inside the rooms where people were held or really anywhere but the exterior of the buildings.
-The rooms were concrete cells where people were tortured for information.
+They don’t allow photos inside the rooms where people were held or really anywhere but the exterior of the buildings.
+The rooms are concrete cells where people were tortured for information.
 Blood splatter can still be seen all over the walls and ceiling.

 Whenever someone was brought into the prison, they were photographed and then interrogated for info.
-They have the actual photos of all the prisoners hanging up.
+The actual photos of all the prisoners are still hanging up.
 We moved through room after room of photo-lined walls.

 We got to one of the last rooms and it was filled with photos of children that had been imprisoned.
 Fresh from leaving Australia, and still heartbroken over leaving my kiddos (I was an au pair), I completely lost it.
 I had to excuse myself from the rest of the group and just cried outside.

 Of the 14,000 people that went through the S-21 prison, only 7 are known to have survived.
 Of those seven, only three are still alive today.
 We got to meet two of the survivors when we visited the prison.

 I shared this horrible experience because I think it’s important to spread the word of what happened here to those who don’t know and create awareness.
 If you are ever in Cambodia, I would highly recommend visiting and learning about these places.
 Cambodia is a beautiful country with kind people, it’s important to know and remember the history of what happened here and honor those that were killed.

 Have thoughts or questions about this post?
 Leave them in the comments below.

 - 20 Amazing Photos From Angkor Wat, Cambodia

 - Carry-On Essentials: How to Survive an International Flight